 Thinking of a hangout to cap off the day?
 Pub Street is there for you.
 Check out Temple Club or Angkor What for your daily dose of beer.
 Draft Angkor Beer costs US $1 in these clubs; nearby establishments like Easy Speaking offer two draft beers for US $1.

-For souvenirs and local handicrafts, Night Market is the right place to go to.
+For souvenirs, local handicrafts and sundries, Night Market is the right place to go to.
 There are many items to choose from: T-shirts, fridge magnets, wood carvings, scarves, shawls, and other textile products.
 Just don’t be shy to haggle.

 What should you bring home as souvenirs?
 Ideally, traditional Khmer scarf or krama should be on your list.
 I was able to bargain one krama at a stall in Night Market for only US $3.
 As for the pashmina shawl, I was able to get it at US $4 per piece.
 Just be realistic with your haggling.
 The saleslady gave in to my deals because I intended to buy many items from her.
 That’s why she also sold me five good quality T-shirts at US $3 each.